pyelicz/pyelicz.github.io/privacy-policy/1.1/en.md

 <p>Data security is important to us, but remember that no security measure is perfect or impermeable.
 While we strive to protect your personal data in a commercially acceptable manner, we cannot guarantee its absolute security.</p>
 <h4 class="title-l1" >3.2 data transmission</h4>
 <p>Your information (including personal data) may be transferred to computers outside your state, province, country or other government jurisdiction, and data protection laws for those computers may differ from data protection laws in your jurisdiction.
-    </br>If you are located outside China and choose to provide information to us, please note that we transfer data (including personal data) to China and process it in China.
+    <br>If you are located outside China and choose to provide information to us, please note that we transfer data (including personal data) to China and process it in China.
-    </br>By agreeing to this privacy policy and then submitting such information, you agree to the transfer.
+    <br>By agreeing to this privacy policy and then submitting such information, you agree to the transfer.
 </p>
 <h4 class="title-l1" >3.3 data disclosure</h4>
 <p>AceMark may disclose your personal information in good faith, believing that such action is necessary: